SaurFort/SFAPI/doc/en.md

 ### Code 02

 This codes indicates an invalid method when calling the API.
-To be sure you can [refer to permissions](#permissions) where all methods are refered, else you can check the corresponding section.
+To be sure you can [refer to method table](#usage-available) where all methods are refered, else you can check the corresponding section.

 ### Code 10